Please note that we are seeing high patient volumes in the emergency department. Learn more >>.

 Dilated eye exam

 High blood glucose and high blood pressure can harm the eyes.
-In a dilated eye exam, an eye care provider puts drops in your eyes to briefly enlarge your pupils.
-This makes it easier for the provider to look inside your eyes for signs of damage.
+In a dilated eye exam, an eye doctor puts drops in your eyes to briefly enlarge your pupils.
+This makes it easier for the doctor to look inside your eyes for signs of damage.
 Often photos are taken to document any eye damage and to compare findings from previous exams.

-How often: Once a year by a licensed ophthalmologist or optometrist
+How often: Have a dilated eye exam once a year by a licensed ophthalmologist or optometrist.

 Foot exam

-How often: Daily foot self-exams and a comprehensive foot exam by your provider once a year
+How often: Do daily self-exams of your feet, and have a comprehensive foot exam by your doctor once a year.

 Kidney function tests